Purchase of Service

 - You were an active member when you took the leave

-- You apply to purchase before you end your employment with the employer with whom the leave occurred
+- You apply before you end your employment with the employer with whom the leave occurred

 - The leave ended on or after April 1, 2002

-- You apply to purchase your leave within five years of the end of the leave
+- You apply within five years of the end of the leave

-Periods of non-contributory service is a period of time when you worked for a Public Service Pension Plan employer but did not make pension contributions.
+Non-contributory service is when you work for a Public Service Pension Plan employer but do not make pension contributions.